Boukli-h/portfolio/README.md

-# responsive-portfolio
+👋 Hi, I’m @Boukli-h

- I am building a responsive Portfolio website, using HTML, CSS, and some of JS.
+👀 I’m building a responsive Portfolio website, using HTML, CSS, and some of JS.

-Website include:
+🌱 the Website include:

 * A Nav bar
 * A 'Hero' Section